• ETIAS is currently not in operation - No applications are collected at this point

 US citizens must renew their ETIAS authorization every three years or whenever their passport expires, whichever comes first.
 Keeping your ETIAS current is essential to avoid any disruptions to your travel plans.

 ETIAS is currently not in operation, and no applications are collected at this point.
 When the program goes live, you can apply for an ETIAS travel authorization by filling out and submitting an application.
-You will need to have a valid passport and pay a EUR 7 (just under or around USD 8) application fee.
+You will need to have a valid passport and pay an application fee.

 Please note: Your passport must be valid for more than three months after the intended date of departure from the territory of the European countries requiring ETIAS and should not be older than ten years.

-Your GET Travel Team highly recommends that you acquire the ETIAS travel authorization prior to booking your trip or purchasing airline tickets.
-Most applications can be processed within minutes and should be available within 96 hours of submission.
+No action is required from travelers at this point.
+When the program goes live in 2026, your GET Travel Team highly recommends that you acquire your ETIAS travel authorization prior to booking your trip or purchasing airline tickets.
+Most applications will be processed within minutes and should be available within 96 hours of submission.
 However, in some cases, additional information, documentation, or an interview may be required, which could take up to 30 days.

 American citizens need a valid passport to apply for ETIAS travel authorization.
 Your passport must be valid for more than three months after the intended date of departure from the territory of the European countries requiring ETIAS and should not be older than ten years.